You are key to student success, and we are committed to providing support and resources for you.

 Spire serves as the official student information system.
 Spire offers course registration, the academic requirements report (degree audit), management of service indicators (holds), and additional student academic records information.

 Navigate is a student persistence and retention tool.
 Utilizing all of the academic record information from Spire, Navigate provides advisors and staff tools to proactively reach out to students, track and monitor student performance, easily connect with students through appointment scheduling, and document student interactions across campus.
-For more information about Navigate, including information obtaining access, view the Advising & Staff Resources Inventory.
+Learn more about Navigate in our three-minute, student-facing view: Your Academic Tech Tools, Navigate.
+For more information about using Navigate to support your work, including information obtaining access, view the Advising & Staff Resources Inventory.

 Handshake offers students the ability to connect with career resources through internships and job postings, scheduling interviews, reviewing upcoming career events, and RSVP, and create a profile for interested employers to review.
 Additionally, for career services professionals, Handshake provides a tool to streamline and enhance employer relationships, job postings, events, and on-campus interview scheduling.